J-128/Hello-Github-World-/README.md

 I am also interested in SuperTux development.

-You can check out their GitHub page at https://github.com/supertux/SuperTux
+You can check out their GitHub page at https://github.com/supertux/SuperTux, or their homepage at http://supertux.github.io/index.html

 That's all for now!